Deltares/hydromt_sfincs/docs/user_guide/sfincs.rst

 An overview of the available SfincsModel setup components, workflows and low-level methods is provided in the table below.
 When using hydromt from the command line only the setup components are exposed.
-Click on header to get a full overview or directly on a specific method see its documenation.
+Click on header to get a full overview or directly on a specific method see its documentation.

 .. _general_table: